 In addition to the living units, intake, medical area, outside recreation, inside recreation, dining areas, library, programs, and control posts were also toured.
-PREA reporting information in English and Spanish were found on every bulletin board and were clearly marked.
-Camera placements were also viewed and views were checked in the kitchen and in the segregation/crises level units.
-CCC has only female staff monitoring cameras and signs were posted in the dayrooms letting the women know that male staff may be working in their area.
+PREA reporting information in English and Spanish was found on every area and was clearly marked.
+Camera placements were also viewed.
+Camera views were checked in the kitchen and in the segregation/crises level units.
+PCC has only male staff monitoring cameras and signs were posted in some living units letting the men know that female staff may be working in their area.

-Immediately after the tour, the Site Coordinator provided the auditing team with staff rosters from all three shifts and provided a list of specialized staff The auditor then randomly selected three staff from each shift, as well as established times to interview specialize staff.
+Prior to the tour, the Site Coordinator provided the auditing team with staff rosters from all three shifts and provided a list of specialized staff.
+The auditor randomly selected three staff from each shift, as well as established times to interview specialize staff.

 The Site Coordinator provided the auditor with housing unit rosters.
 In reviewing the housing rosters the auditor randomly selected five inmates from each unit for a total of 40 inmates to be interviewed.
-The auditor then assigned four housing units to Joni Foster-Webster to interview and the remaining four were to be done by the auditor.
-Three inmates refused to participate in the audit process.
+The auditor divided the interviews between Lisa Copeland and himself.
+No inmates refused to participate in the audit process.

-CCC provided appropriate accommodations for the auditors to conduct inmate and staff interviews.
-The auditor was given access to staff files, inmate files and any documentation that was requested.
+PCC provided appropriate accommodations for the auditors to conduct inmate and staff interviews.
+The auditor was given access to staff files, inmate files, and any documentation that was requested.
 Facility staff was great to work with and were very accommodating.
-The

-Site Coordinator and Warden were readily available to answer any questions and assist in any way.
-Staff at CCC was extremely helpful and polite throughout the entire process and escorted the audit team to each housing unit.
+The Site Coordinator and Warden were readily available to answer any questions and assist in any way.
+Staff at PCC was extremely helpful and polite throughout the entire process and escorted the audit team to each housing unit.